EmbedITCZ/jbehave-support/jbehave-support-core/docs/Web-testing.md

 ### Mapping files

 JBehave-support uses web element mapping files to provide comprehensible names for css or xpath mapping.
+Element has to be defined under a page in a [configuration yaml file](#mapping-files).

 Here is an example of a mapping yaml file:
 ```
 home: